Law enforcement technology: Four trends to know for 2026

 - Although AI and data are dominating law enforcement technology news, effective policing will always hinge on human oversight and compassion.

-1. Data insights drive smarter policing.
+1. Data insights are driving smarter law enforcement.

 Swift and decisive actions - Communities expect their public safety teams to be ready to help them as soon as they place the call.
 But without dependable police vehicles, operational readiness is at stake.
 Fleet data can help your team stay prepared by allowing you to accurately predict maintenance needs, reduce breakdown risk and limit unplanned downtime.